jenyxjs/jenyx/docs/Label/README.md

 ## Source code

 Label extends the Control class by adding the text property to it.
-When the "text" property changes, the content of the DOM node also changes due to the binding.
+When the `text` property changes, the content of the DOM node also changes due to the binding.

 ```javascript
 import { Control } from '../../components/Control/Control.js';